Tábor: Ecclesiastical buildings

 The second church in the historical centre is the Church of Nativity of the Virgin Mary in the complex of the Discalced Augustinian Monastery.
 The monastery complex was built on the site of abandoned houses in 1642–1666.
 The church has a Classical Baroque facade.
 At the beginning of the 19th century the monastery was closed down and the building was converted into a prison.
 Today, the local museum has its headquarters and depository there, and both the monastery and the church are inaccessible.

 The former Church of Saints Philip and James is located below the town walls and is the oldest sacral building in Tábor.
 Its existence was first mentioned in 1377.
 It was originally a cemetery chapel, rebuilt as a Baroque church after 1744.
 Today it serves cultural purposes.

 The Church of the Assumption of the Virgin Mary in Klokoty is a Baroque pilgrimage church.
 The church was built in 1700–1714 and in the following years, cloisters and chapels were added.
 It is one of the most valuable cultural monuments in the region.
 It still serves religious purposes.
-The way to it is lined with Stations of the Cross.
+The way to it is lined with the Stations of the Cross.